HiCI: Hierarchical Construction-Integration for Long-Context Attention: Experiments

-We evaluate perplexity on PG-19~\citep{Rae2020Compressive} and Proof-pile~\citep{azerbayev2022proofpile} across training lengths from 8K to 100K and evaluation lengths up to 100K.
-For the longest-context settings (100K for LLaMA-2-7B and 64K for LLaMA-2-13B), we employ DeepSpeed Stage-3~\citep{rajbhandari2020zero} with adjusted group configurations; details are provided in Appendix~\ref{app:hyperparameters}.
-HiCI consistently outperforms LongLoRA~\citep{chen2024longlora} across model scales and training lengths.
-In particular, the improvement is most pronounced at shorter evaluation contexts: for LLaMA-2-7B trained at 100K, HiCI achieves a relative reduction of 6.8\% at 2K evaluation, while the gap narrows to 1.3\% at 100K.
-This asymmetric pattern suggests that HiCI better preserves local coherence under aggressive context extension—a known challenge for position interpolation methods~\citep{chen2023extending}.
-We further analyze this phenomenon in Section~\ref{sec:ablation}.
+We evaluate perplexity on PG-19~\citep{Rae2020Compressive} and Proof-pile~\citep{azerbayev2022proofpile}, comparing HiCI against LongLoRA~\citep{chen2024longlora} and ChunkLLaMA~\citep{DBLP_conf_icml_An0ZGQZK24} for LLaMA-2-7B/13B (training lengths 8K--100K, evaluation up to 100K), and against the base model for Qwen3-8B under context extension from 32K to 48K, as reported in Table~\ref{tab:ppl}.
+The longest-context settings (100K for LLaMA-2-7B and 64K for LLaMA-2-13B) use DeepSpeed Stage-3~\citep{rajbhandari2020zero} with adjusted group configurations; details are provided in Appendix~\ref{app:hyperparameters}.
+HiCI reduces perplexity across all evaluation lengths for both model families, indicating that hierarchical context organization enhances language modeling quality beyond context extension alone.
+For LLaMA-2-7B/13B, HiCI consistently outperforms LongLoRA across model scales and training lengths, with ChunkLLaMA serving as a training-free reference.
+The performance gap is more pronounced at shorter evaluation lengths: for the 100K-trained LLaMA-2-7B, HiCI achieves a 6.8\% reduction at 2K evaluation, compared to 1.3\% at 100K, suggesting better preservation of short-range modeling quality.
+For Qwen3-8B, HiCI achieves a 14\% perplexity reduction on PG-19 and 8\% on Proof-pile at 48K, demonstrating that the hierarchical context mechanism transfers to models with stronger native context; where a 500-step variant already captures most of the gain.

-\subsubsection{Retrieval-based Evaluation}
+\subsection{Retrieval-based Evaluation}